Living With Diabetes: 9 Ways to Change Your Health Habits

 Give Yourself Healthy Rewards

 "Remember grandma's law: First you work, then you play," says Dr. Norcross.
-Rewarding yourself for a job well done can be something immediate, a free-pass on a future chore or even a night out with friends, adds Dr. Norcross.
+Rewarding yourself for a job well done can be something immediate, a free-pass on a future chore or time with friends, adds Dr. Norcross.
 You can also treat yourself by choosing healthy lifestyle habits that you enjoy.
 "If you find something punishing, it's not likely you'll do it," says Dr. Pruitt.
 "So there's something to be said for choosing an exercise that you somewhat enjoy.
 And at the end of the exercise, treat yourself.
 The treat can be in your head—just silently award yourself for a job well done."

 Focus on Why You Want to Change